 Then push the threaded needle down through the bottom center of your pumpkin, then...

 Guiding your basting thread across the middle of a 'leaf' to the top center of the pumpkin and pull a bit so the thread is tight.
-Time for a next round: push the needle again from the top to the bottom center of the the pumpkin and return back up with the thread visible across the middle of the next sewn fabric piece.
+Time for the next round: push the needle again from the top to the bottom center of the pumpkin and return back up with the thread visible across the middle of the next sewn fabric piece.
 Repeat on all pieces.
 You get this:

 Now to make and attach the stem.
 There are like a million ways to do this, all of them perfectly ok.
 I did this:

-Step 6 - Form The stem
+Step 6 - Form The Stem

 I grabbed a 5" by 10" rectangle of muslin, folded it once to get the short edges together, then again.